KAELITcom/-kaelit-research/ARCHITECTURE_OVERVIEW.md

 # KAELIT – Modular Blockchain Infrastructure (2022–2025)

-**KAELIT** is a quantum-secure, AI-coordinated blockchain architecture
+**KAELIT** is a quantum-secure, policy-orchestrated blockchain architecture
 developed independently in Korea between 2022 and 2025.
 This repository presents a conceptual snapshot of the system’s high-level modular layout.
 No source code, algorithmic structures, or implementation logic are disclosed.